NOTE: This is a guest post by Gabi Ancarola of The Tiny Book.

 I’m certain that 3 days in Lasithi aren’t enough to discover all there’s to do and see in the area.
-However, I wanted to make this a laid-back itinerary, without any rush, and allowing plenty of extra time to interact with the locals, admire the landscape, and taste the most authentic side of Crete.
+However, I wanted to make this a laid-back itinerary, without any rush and allowing plenty of extra time to interact with the locals, admire the landscape, and taste the most authentic side of Crete.

 Is there more to see?
 Of course!
 There’s plenty to see in the East.
 There are unique churches and monasteries, archaeological sites, traditional villages, and heavenly beaches… And much, much more.

-Having just one more day in the area you could venture to the extreme east and hike the spectacular gorge of Richtis, visit the ancient olive tree of Kavousi or swim in the palm tree beach of Vai.
+Having just one more day in the area you could venture to the extreme east and hike the spectacular gorge of Richtis, visit the ancient olive tree of Kavousi, or swim in the palm tree beach of Vai.

 You could even go wine tasting in the solitary Toplou Monastery or explore the archaeological site of Itanos, right next to the sea.
-Crete is a land full of surprises, and the East of the island is no less that the rest of it.
+Crete is a land full of surprises, and the East of the island is no less than the rest of it.

 About the Author

 Gabi Ancarola is a translator and travel journalist living in Crete.
-She regularly writes about the island for Greek Reporter, Greek TV and Huffington Post.
+She regularly writes about the island for Greek Reporter, Greek TV, and Huffington Post.
 She has also published a book about travel on the Greek Islands and works in the local hospitality industry as a travel consultant and gastronomic guide.

 Gabi Ancarola is a translator and travel journalist living in Crete.
 She regularly writes about the island for several magazines about travel, gastronomy, and hospitality.
 She has published several travel guides about Greece and runs a local gastronomy tour in Chania.
 She loves cooking local dishes, taking photos, and driving on the mountain roads of Crete.